kalaiser/awesome-cdk/readme.md

 ## Language Support

 - [AWS-CDK-Kotlin-DSL](https://github.com/justincase-jp/AWS-CDK-Kotlin-DSL): A Wrapper library of [AWS CDK Java](https://mvnrepository.com/artifact/software.amazon.awscdk).
 CI automatically generates code and deploys it by daily.
+- [aws-cdk-maven-plugin](https://github.com/LinguaRobot/aws-cdk-maven-plugin): a plugin to define and deploy your AWS CDK applications using Java and Maven.

 ## Library Publishing